keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 (Alternatively you could apply the context resource before or together with the workloads)

-After deploying the `KeptnAppContext` resource and re-deploying the application, Keptn will trigger another deployment of your Application with the new context metadata, and all traces will contain commit-id=1234,author=myUser.
+After deploying the `KeptnAppContext` resource and re-deploying the application, Keptn triggers another deployment of your application with the new context metadata, and all traces will contain commit-id=1234,author=myUser.
 In other words, you should be able to see the application trace as well as the workload trace contain the defined metadata as key-value attributes.